 America’s Creepy Obsession with JonBenét Ramsey’s Murder

-The new Netflix documentary ‘Casting JonBenét’ examines the 1996 murder of the 6-year-old pageant queen in a new light.
+The Netflix documentary ‘Casting JonBenét’ examines the 1996 murder of the 6-year-old pageant queen in a new light.

 The murder of JonBenét Ramsey is an American obsession; one that has given rise to countless articles, books, memoirs, and documentaries.
 This growing collection of secondary sources has recently added a meta subgenre: self-reflective meditations on why and how we continue to give life to this cold case.
 This conversation—what we talk about when we talk about JonBenét Ramsey—is at the heart of Casting JonBenét, a new documentary from director Kitty Green.